Discover twenty examples of successful branding from some of the world’s leading brands;

 Instant coffee was being sold before Nescafe came along, but it was still very quick to the party.
 It didn’t catch a lucky break by building a new industry from scratch, but it jumped on a trend while creating a better product at the same time.
 Their advanced coffee refining process introduced in 1938 was so popular because it tasted better than what was available.

-New homeowners can walk into IKEA and buy all the furniture they need to decorate their home, because the company found a way to offer their products for the cheapest price possible.
+New homeowners can walk into IKEA and buy all the furniture they need to decorate their home because the company found a way to offer their products for the cheapest price possible.
 Instead of buying prebuilt furniture like you normally would, IKEA popularised buying flat-pack furniture you would need to build yourself when you got home by figuring out how to make existing products cheaper.

-Nestle are the biggest food company in the world, and the reason they’re so successful could be seen in the products they offer.
+Nestle is the biggest food company in the world, and the reason they’re so successful could be seen in the products they offer.
 To put it simply, they paid close attention to their customers and gave them exactly what they wanted.
 They appeal to the masses by providing them with all the food-related products they need, and they make sure the quality is always great.

 If you’re a coffee lover you probably don’t drink at Starbucks, but you can’t deny it’s one of the most powerful brands in the world.
 Their success came because they saw an opportunity in the industry and saturated the market.
-It’s hard to ignore Starbucks now due to their coffee shops almost everywhere in the world.
+It’s hard to ignore Starbucks now due to its coffee shops almost everywhere in the world.